Everything developers need to know about Bat Surveys in 2021

 How do you choose a bat surveyor for your project?

-Bat surveys must only be performed by a licensed bat consultant someone who is educated and trained to handle and disturb bats safely and has proven this to the powers that be.
+Bat surveys must only be performed by a licensed bat consultant – someone who is educated and trained to handle and disturb bats safely and has proven this to the powers that be.
+A bat mitigation licence is issued to an ecologist by Natural England in England and Natural Resources Wales in Wales.

-Without a licence from Natural England or the Countryside Council for Wales, a surveyor must retreat if they discover evidence of bat roosting, which is not much use to you, as the resulting report would be incomplete.
+Without a bat licence, a surveyor must retreat if they discover evidence of a bat roosting, which is not much use to you, as the resulting report would be incomplete.

-Further, without a licence, the surveyor may be judged to be incompetent and so have their report disregarded by the local planning authority.
+Furthermore, without a licence, the surveyor may be judged to be incompetent and see their report disregarded by the local planning authority.

-Ask to see proof of your licensed bat consultant’s ecological qualifications, training and most importantly, a science and conservation licence (class 1 or better) for bats, issued by a SNCO.
+Ask to see proof of your licensed bat consultant’s ecological qualifications, training and most importantly, a science and conservation licence (class 1 or better) for bats, issued by an SNCO.

 Professional Indemnity insurance of £1m wouldn’t be a bad thing, either.